casper-devrel/docs-redux/cspr-docs/docs/developers/cli/querying-global-state.md

 :::note

-After sending transactions to the network, it's necessary to fetch the new state root hash in order to see the changes reflected in the global state.
+After sending deploys to the network, it's necessary to fetch the new state root hash in order to see the changes reflected in the global state.
 Without doing this, you would be querying past versions of the state.

 :::